-The analysis of the 2022 IRP has been focused on direct (scope 1) carbon emissions from the use-phase of various resource operations.
+The analysis of the 2023 IRP has been focused on direct (scope 1) carbon emissions from the use-phase of various resource operations.
 From a climate perspective, we recognize that there are additional emissions associated with the manufacture of generating resource infrastructure (the making of solar panels, wind turbines, hydroelectric dams or thermal plants for example) as well as the decommissioning of this infrastructure at the end of its useful life.
-These upstream and downstream emissions are outside the scope of this 2022 IRP.
+These upstream and downstream emissions are outside the scope of this 2023 IRP.
 Additionally, we know and acknowledge that every resource has a variety of other environmental and social impacts.
 These include but are not limited to: Mining impacts for raw materials; water use and pollution; land use for raw material extraction, project development or transmission; local air pollution; disposal or storage of waste; ecosystem, biodiversity, species impacts and disruptions; human health impacts; worker treatment impacts; environmental justice and equity impacts; and economic development impacts, among others.

 Although these impacts were not included on the resource attributes in Appendix A, they may factor into future decision making.
-The Board will contribute to what types of additional impacts they wish to consider, and these may become the focus of future analytical work.
+It will be up to the Board to determine what types of additional impacts they wish to consider, and these may become the focus of future analytical work.